hanefi/sql2df/user_guide.md

 After invoking the application, two new files are generated.
 For the above example these are:
 - `q1.sql.dot`: High level data-flow graph in DOT language.
-- `q1.sql.filter.dot`: Low level filtering and selection sub-graphs in DOT language.
+- `q1.sql.filter.dot`: Low level filtering sub-graph in DOT language.
+- `q1.sql.select.dot`: Low level selection sub-graph in DOT language.

 # Visualization